wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoints/event-based-inbound-endpoints/rabbitmq-inbound-endpoint-properties.md

 server makes 5 retry attempts with a time interval of 10000 miliseconds between each retry attempt to reconnect when the connection is lost.
 If reconnecting fails after 5 retry attempts, the Micro Integrator terminates the connection.

+### Mediator Properties

+In addition to the parameters described above, you can define RabbitMQ properties using the [Property mediator](../../../references/mediators/property-Mediator.md) and the [Property Group mediator](../../../references/mediators/property-Group-Mediator.md).